jamesray1/trinkler.software/_posts/2018-05-07-introduction.md

 We will see that Blockchains which are specialised enough have a state, that is small enough that a user can download it in less than a minute in the context of simply opening up a webpage in browsers.
 We will take a closer look at this concept in a future post about _usability._

-### Scalability
+### Usability

-_Don't let people tell you otherwise, what we need to solve scalability is:_
+Usability as a superset of scalability.
+What we need to solve scalability is:

 - **Domainchains**: Splitting up of blockchains into types of domain specific shards which are easy to use for non-technical people and have their own individual execution environment.
 - **Interconnectivity**: Connect those shards into a framework that allows them to exchange information.
 I.e. remove isolation.